thundra-io/thundra-agent-python/README.md

 - There are two ways to deactivate Thundra Foresight for pytest:

-    1. Run pytest with --thundra command on terminal.
+    1. Run pytest with --thundra_disable command on terminal for specific pytest run.
     ```sh
         pytest --thundra_disable <your_tests_path>
     ```